How often do you spice up your food with chili peppers?

 3. Ornamental Purposes

-Peppers can be planted as a decorative and ornamental plant due to its colourful appearance especially when the they are ripe.
+Peppers can be planted as a decorative and ornamental plant due to its colourful appearance especially when ripe.

 4. Colouring Agent

 Peppers can be used for colouring food due to their strong colours such as paprika pepper, purple pepper, red long peppers and cayenne peppers etc.

 5. Nutritional Values of scotch bonnet Peppers

 Scotch bonnet peppers are an excellent source of phytochemicals and vitamins such as vitamin A, vitamin C (ascorbic acid), iron, vitamin B, carotenoids, niacin, riboflavin, dietary fiber, flavonoids and magnesium.

 Scotch bonnet peppers contain insecticidal properties thus can be used as a natural insecticide in farmlands and gardens for wading off insects, nematodes etc.